 Dr. G. Douglas Beck is a general dentist practicing in Mill Creek and is the founding partner in Wildwood Dental Group.
 He is involved in dental practice management consulting and has developed business technology applications for dental offices.
 In 1978-80, he served as dental clinic director and instructor for general practice residency at Methodist Hospital in Madison, WI.

-Dr. Beck has served on the Delta Dental Board of Directors for over 14 years and is currently vice chair.
-In addition to his responsibility as an ex-officio member of various committees, he is chair of the member advisory panel.
-Dr. Beck is also a member of the Delta Dental Holdings Board and the Washington Dental Service Foundation Board and has served in various roles in the county and state dental associations.
+Dr. Beck has served on the Delta Dental Board of Directors for over 14 years.
+Dr. Beck is also a member of the Delta Dental Holdings Board and has served in various roles in the county and state dental associations.

 Dr. Beck graduated from the University of Washington School of Dentistry in 1977 with a DDS degree and a bachelor’s in Biology.
 He completed his general practice residency at Marquette University in Milwaukee, WI in 1978.